System Building 101

 We’ve offered you basic information on component selection and a method for wading through the muck and the mire.
 (Check back for more detailed posts about individual components, system assembly and optimization.)

 Seriously, though.
-Find a good dealer.
+Find a good partner.
 They will be worth their weight in gold.

 What is a sound system?